 First-line medical treatment starts with nasal spray and allergy management.
 Structural problems like those mentioned above can benefit from surgical treatment.
 One simple option called radiofrequency turbinate reduction (RFTR) can be performed in the office under local anesthesia.
 Other procedures are performed under general anesthesia in the operating room, and patients usually go home the same day.

-Upper Throat (palate, tonsils, uvula)—Surgery to remove excess soft palate tissue (the soft tissue constituting the back of the roof of your mouth) can help widen the airway.
+Upper Throat (palate, tonsils, uvula)—This reconstructive surgery widens the throat by repositioning the palate and throat muscles, sometimes along with tissue removal.
 In children and some adults who have OSA with enlarged tonsils and/or adenoids, a tonsillectomy and/or adenoidectomy can resolve snoring, sleep apnea, and associated symptoms.

 Additionally, there are now procedures to help preserve airway muscle and strengthen your soft palate using sutures.
 The surgery is performed in an operating room under general anesthesia, usually with an overnight hospital stay.
 Recovery varies depending on the patient and which procedures are performed.
 Most patients return to school or work in two weeks with normal diet and activity.
 Throat discomfort with swallowing is common in the first two weeks, and can be managed with pain medication.
 Although serious complications are uncommon, risks include bleeding, swallowing problems, and complications with anesthesia.

 Lower Throat (back of tongue and upper part of voice box)—The lower part of the throat is a common area of airway collapse in patients with OSA.
 The base of the tongue may be larger than normal, especially in obese patients, and can block this area.
 The tongue may also collapse during sleep with the lack of muscle tone, particularly if someone sleeps on their back.
 The epiglottis, or upper part of the voice box, may also collapse and contribute to airway obstruction.